mathandy/simple-imshow/README.rst

 **Some thoughts on guidelines for this project:**

-* `imread` should be fast.
+* `simread` should be fast.

 * I'd like to keep required dependencies limited to common ones available through pip (e.g. no requirement for opencv)

-* It'd be nice if `imshow` could refresh quickly enough support video feeds.
+* It'd be nice if `simshow` could refresh quickly enough support video feeds.
 In my experience matplotlib figures will not though (I do not know matplotlib well though).